 Fortum is a leading clean-energy company that provides its customers with electricity, heating and cooling as well as smart solutions to improve resource efficiency.
-It wants to engage its customers and society to join the change for a cleaner world.
 Its operations span across the Nordic and Baltic states, as well as Russia, India and several other countries.
-Since 2003 the company has developed a strong footprint in the Polish heat and electricity market, investing in combined heat and power plants (CHP), district heating networks (DH) and offering a growing range of solutions.

 Can you briefly introduce Fortum and your presence in the Polish energy arena?